-THE DETAILS: A highly complex, math-heavy analysis published in Russian by Stanislav Pokrovsky and available in English from pro-hoax site Aulis.com (which describes Pokrovsky as a “scientist”) argues that the actual speed of the Saturn V Moon rocket when it exhausted the fuel of its first stage and separated from the rest of the spacecraft was only half of the speed claimed by official documents.
+THE DETAILS: A complex, math-heavy analysis* published in Russian by Stanislav Pokrovsky argues that the actual speed of the Saturn V Moon rocket when it exhausted the fuel of its first stage and separated from the rest of the spacecraft was only half of the speed claimed by official documents.

-Pokrovsky claims that the F-1 engines of the Saturn’s first stage were not powerful enough to carry to the Moon the 46-ton payload constituted by the command and service module and lunar module.
-His calculations suggest that the low speed entailed that the maximum payload that could be delivered to the Moon was approximately 26 tons.
+Pokrovsky claims that the F-1 engines of the Saturn’s first stage were not powerful enough to carry to the Moon the 46-ton payload constituted by the Command and Service Module and the Lunar Module.
+His calculations suggest that the low speed entailed that the maximum payload that could be delivered to the Moon by a Saturn V was approximately 28 tons.
 Since the CSM weighed over 30,000 kilograms (66,000 pounds) and the LM weighed over 15,000 kilograms (33,000 pounds), Pokrovsky argues that NASA could fly one or the other, but not both, to the Moon, and therefore the best it could achieve was a flight around the Moon, without landing.

-Figure 7-10.
-The frames of the liftoff footage analyzed by Pokrovsky.
+Figure 7.10-1.
+The low-resolution frames of the liftoff footage analyzed by Pokrovsky.